Follow

 /resources/js/app.ts

-import { createApp, h } from "vue"
+import { createApp, h, type DefineComponent } from 'vue'

-import { App, plugin as inertiaPlugin } from "@inertiajs/inertia-vue3"
+import { createInertiaApp } from '@inertiajs/vue3'

 import '../css/app.css'